Seasoning

 The first step is to begin with a neutral, non-seasonal foundation.

-That means the core, more expensive, permanent items in your rooms don’t “fight” the less expensive, non-essential seasonal pieces you layer on and take away throughout the year.
-This is specific to:
+That means the core, permanent items in your rooms—that were more of an investment—don’t “fight” the less expensive, non-essential seasonal pieces you layer in and take away.
+Foundational, neutral pieces include:

-Living Room/Family Room/Great Room/Hallways Furniture, large area rugs, lamps and light fixtures, shelving, storage pieces, and window coverings, wall decor
+Living Room, Family Room, Great Room, Hallways: Furniture, large area rugs, lamps and light fixtures, shelving, storage, window coverings, large wall decor

 2

 Winter January 1st to Mid-February.
-The overall look reflects the lack of color (inspired by winter) and a “pallet cleanser” from the holiday.
+The overall look reflects the lack of color inspired by winter and a “pallet cleanser” after the holiday.
 Winter whites and shades of beige and brown.
-The seasonal layer begins in late January with the addition of Valentine’s celebration shades of red and pink.
+Red and pink may be layered on for Valentine’s Day in late January.

-Spring Two Easter to Mid-June.
-Overall the pallet becomes more vibrant with brightening yellows, pinks, blues, and greens.
-Seasonal layer reflects the fun and festivities of the coming summer.
+Spring Two Easter to Early June.
+Overall the pallet becomes more vibrant with brightening yellows, pinks, blues, and greens—and brighter florals emerging.

 3

-Now it’s time to pick the most effective places to season your room.
+Pick the most effective places and pieces to season your room.

-Living Room: Change existing solid color throw pillow covers to solid colors that reflect the season.
-Add smaller season-specific throw pillows.
-Change out candles, candle holders, vases, botanicals, bowls and fillers, small objects, coasters, throws, scented wall plugs, and even accent books.
+Living Room Ideas: Large throw pillow covers, small accent pillows, candles, candle holders, vases, botanicals, bowls and fillers, small objects, coasters, throws, scented wall plugs, small wall decor pieces, and even accent books.

-Kitchen/Dining: In the kitchen, you may replace some countertop accessories—like a ceramic pitcher that holds kitchen utensils, a stack of decorative bowls, a cookie jar, a stack of measuring cups, or a small display of mugs.
-Also, change out “soft” kitchen items like hand towels, tea towels, hot pads or gloves, and small appliance covers.
-Even refrigerator magnet decorations.
-For dining, change out placemats, fabric napkins, centerpieces, and your tablecloth or runner.
-Plus, consider using season-specific colored ceramic mugs—that compliment your everyday table and serveware.
+Kitchen/Dining Ideas: Small countertop accessories—like a ceramic pitcher that holds kitchen utensils, a stack of decorative bowls, a cookie jar, a stack of measuring cups, or mug(s).
+“Soft” kitchen items like hand or towels, hot pads or gloves, and small appliance covers.
+For dining—placemats, fabric napkins, centerpiece, runner or tablecloth.

-Bedroom: Change out sheets and duvet or coverlet, throw pillows, throws, plus the same accessory pieces listed for the living room.
+Bedroom Ideas: Sheets, duvet or coverlet, throws, throw pillows, and accessory pieces—same as those listed for the living room.

 Easter Seasoning Inspiration